ABHISHEKJHA9909/event-countdown-timer/Readme.md

 # Event Countdown Timer

 The "Event Countdown Timer" project is a unique application that allows users to create and track countdown timers for various events or occasions.
-It's built using HTML, CSS, and JavaScript, making it a perfect project for a solo developer looking to enhance their front-end skills.
+It's built using HTML, CSS, and JavaScript.

 ## Features